This privacy notice was last updated on 22 June 2021.

 Other circumstances in which we will disclose your information

-We will also disclose your information to establish, exercise or defend legal claims, for example: (i) to enforce our Terms and Conditions; (ii) to ensure the safety and security of our users, consumers and third parties; and (iii) to protect our rights and property and the rights and property of our website visitors, consumers and third parties.
+We will also disclose your information to establish, exercise or defend legal claims, for example: (i) to enforce our terms & conditions; (ii) to ensure the safety and security of our users, consumers and third parties; and (iii) to protect our rights and property and the rights and property of our website visitors, consumers and third parties.

 Location of third parties

-Some potential recipients of your information might be located outside the European Economic Area (“EEA”), in jurisdictions which do not have the same data protection laws as those in the EEA.
-If we do transfer your information outside the EEA we will take appropriate steps to protect that information, which include:
+Some potential recipients of your information might be located outside of the UK and the European Economic Area (“EEA”), in jurisdictions which do not have the same data protection laws as those in the UK.
+If we do transfer your information outside the UK we will take appropriate steps to protect that information, which include:

-• transferring to third parties in jurisdictions that the European Commission has determined offers adequate protection for your information (and information relating to adequacy decisions made by the European Commission are available here); and
+• transferring to third parties in jurisdictions that the UK (or the European Commission had, at 31 December 2020), determined offer adequate protection for your information (and information relating to adequacy decisions made by the European Commission as at 31 December 2020 is available here); and

-• entering into an agreement with the recipient, which includes clauses that the European Commission has determined offers adequate protection for your information (a template copy of which is available here).
+• entering into an agreement with the recipient, which includes clauses that the UK Information Commissioner’s Office has determined offer adequate protection for your information (a template copy of which is available here).

 For more information, please contact us using the details outlined in section 10, (How may I contact Which? about its privacy notice?) below.